mit-ll/tornet/README.md

 `pip install .`

 in this repo.
 To do ML with TorNet, additional installs may be necessary depending on library of choice.
-See e.g. `requirements/tensorflow.txt`, `requirements/torch.txt`.
+See e.g., `requirements/tensorflow.txt`, `requirements/torch.txt`.

 ## Loading and visualizing TorNet